omertafveez-2001/Interpretability-in-ML/README.md

 Now that we have retrieved the adversarial tensor (shown above), the predicted class is 393 (Persian Cat) instead of 407 (Fish).
 So models look at patterns in their input that may not make sense for humans.

 ### Using Leap Labs for Interpretability
-Leap labs comes with an interpretability engine to evaluate how our models "think" before predicting a class.
+Leap Labs comes with an interpretability engine to evaluate how our models "think" before predicting a class.
 - It shows what our model has learned and shows what our model should think like to predict a certain class.
-- It shows entanglement between classes: ie features that are shared across different classes which can help us identify where and why our model got confused.
-Higher entanglement is usally attained between similar objects.
+- It shows entanglement between classes: ie, features that are shared across different classes, which can help us identify where and why our model got confused.
+Higher entanglement is usually attained between similar objects.
-- Isolate features to help us identify what part of the input is the model referring to for a particular image.
-Or what features is it looking at each input for each class.
+- Isolate features to help us identify what part of the input the model is referring to for a particular image.
+Or what features is it looking at for each input for each class?
 Something useful for studying entanglement.

 ### Feature Visualisation
-It is also one of the important techniques to studying ML model's behaviours.
+It is also one of the important techniques for studying ML models' behaviours.
 It lets us understand what feature a particular unit in a neural network has learned.
 For example, what features is a convolutional layer looking at? <br>

-For feature visulisation, we explore and use the differentiability of the model.
+For feature visualization, we explore and use the differentiability of the model.

 #### Understanding Feature Visualisation
-Since neural networks are differentiable w.r.t inputs, we can use a layer's activations as objective and optimize the input to maximize the this objective. <br>
+Since neural networks are differentiable with respect to inputs, we can use a layer's activations as an objective and optimize the input to maximize this objective. <br>

 We can optimize for logits as well as an objective.
-In all the cases we optimize an initial noisy image to maximize a particular output class. <br>
+In all the cases, we optimize an initial noisy image to maximize a particular output class. <br>

-However it is not very simple since optimizing from random noise ends up having high-frequency features that do not look very natural.
+However, it is not very simple since optimizing from random noise ends up having high-frequency features that do not look very natural.

 <div style="display: flex; justify-content: center; align-items: center;">
   <div style="text-align: center;">